 Colorado is home to 31 commercial casinos.
 The properties are located within the city limits of three Rocky Mountain towns – Black Hawk, Century City, and Cripple Creek.

 The state also hosts 2 tribal casinos in the southwestern corner of the state.
 By virtue of their compacts, the tribes are allowed to add any games authorized elsewhere in the state.
-However, they have not definitively indicated that they will be opening sportsbooks yet.

 Furthermore, the license allows the bearer to partner with up to two strategic operators.
 The in-state casinos can use a company for land-based sports betting, a company for online sports betting, or the same company for both types of betting.